-Camila Banus Teases Fans With Tiny Red Mini Dress And Nude Heels Causing Instagram Meltdown
+Camila Banus Teases Fans With Tiny Red Mini Dress And Nude Heels, Causing Instagram Meltdown

-Actress Camila Banus portrays Gabi Hernandez on Days of Our Lives, but today she teased her 113,000 Instagram followers with an incredibly hot photo of herself announcing some details about new music and a video too.
+Actress Camila Banus portrays Gabi Hernandez on Days of Our Lives, but today, she teased her 113,000 or so Instagram followers with an incredibly hot photo of herself announcing some details about her appearance in a new music video.

 Banus posed on the street next to a red tile wall, and she wore a tiny red mini dress from Fashion Nova.
-Banus leaned back with one leg propped on the wall, which showed off her toned legs, and almost gave fans a peek of her curvaceous backside.
-Her long brunette locks hung in waves over her shoulder, and Banus gave the camera a surprised look.
-She wore dark lipstick.
-A pair of nude high-heeled sandals completed the sexy look.
+The star leaned back with one leg propped on the wall, showing off her toned legs, and almost gave fans a peek of her curvaceous backside.
+Her long brunette locks hung in waves over her shoulders, and Banus gave the camera a surprised look.
+She was also photographed wearing dark lipstick, with a pair of nude high-heeled sandals completing the sexy look.

-Fans responded positively to the post with several thousand clicking the “like” button, and dozens left the actress complimentary comments.
+Fans responded positively to the post, with several thousand clicking the “like” button, and dozens left the actress complimentary comments.

 “Your outfit and hair are fire,” replied one follower.